JetBrains/compose-multiplatform/tutorials/Getting_Started/README.md

 ### New project wizard

-Starting with the version 2020.3, Kotlin support in IDEA comes with the new project wizard, which create a Compose application automatically.
+Starting with the version 2020.3, Kotlin support in IDEA comes with the new project wizard, which creates a Compose application automatically.

 Note that JDK must be at least JDK 11, and to use the native distribution packaging, JDK 15 or later must be used.